fit-s-u-m/fit-s-u-m.github.io/content/Algorithms/bubble-sort.md

 > what if it is almost sorted or fully sorted?
 Think what would it do ?

-The problem  with the previous code is even if it is sorted it tries to sort it by going and checking every loop buy ideally we if it is already sorted it should detect it in the first round when it check the whole item
+The problem  with the previous code is even if it is sorted it tries to sort it by going and checking every loop but ideally we if it is already sorted it should detect it in the first round when it check the whole item

 If it doesn't swap any item in the first round this means all